lou-cs/company/README.md

 ## <a name="value_a"></a>1.
 Default to Action

 It's better to deliver something good today than to deliver something perfect tomorrow.
-We prioritize taking action when we see a problem and shipping early and often, knowing that we  will iterate to improve our work over time.
+We prioritize taking action when we see a problem and putting our work out there early and often, knowing that we  will iterate to improve on it over time.

 ## <a name="value_b"></a>2.
 Ownership Mindset

-Our mindset is grounded in doing work that resonates with the community and our individual interests.
-This drives us to roll up our sleeves and own every element of our work.
+Our mindset is grounded in doing work that resonates with the community, our team's goals and our individual interests.
+This drives us to roll up our sleeves and own every element of what we do.

 ## <a name="value_c"></a>3.
 Curiosity

-We believe in the value of asking questions, iterating on ideas, and gathering feedback from our teammates and community, as their voices form the foundation of our work.
+We believe in the value of asking the right questions, iterating on ideas, and gathering feedback from our teammates and our community, as their voices form the foundation of our work.

 ## <a name="value_d"></a>4.
 Share What You Learn